crypt - password hashing function

 #include <unistd.h> char *crypt(const char *key, const char *salt);

-The crypt() function encodes strings suitable for secure storage as passwords.
+The crypt() function generates ASCII strings representing a hashed value of the input, suitable for use as password entries in shadow(5) files or other name services databases.
 It generates the password hash given the key and salt.

-The key argument is the plain text password to be encrypted.
+The key argument is the plain text password to be hashed.

 If the first character of salt is “$”, crypt() uses crypt.conf(5) to determine which shared module to load for the encryption algorithm.
 The algorithm name crypt() uses to search in crypt.conf is the string between the first and second “$”, or between the first “$” and first “,” if a “,” comes before the second “$”.